Right Arrow

 Healthcare Facilities and HIPAA

-Healthcare surveillance presents unique challenges under HIPAA regulations.
+Healthcare video monitoring presents specific needs under HIPAA regulations.
 Any footage showing patient faces or identifying information becomes protected health information, requiring stringent safeguards.
-Cameras must never record computer screens displaying patient data or be placed in consultation rooms, with exceptions only for medication storage areas inaccessible to non-staff.
+Cameras should not be positioned to record computer screens displaying patient data or be placed in consultation rooms, with exceptions only for medication storage areas inaccessible to non-staff.

 Key healthcare compliance requirements: